Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: The normalized Laplace operator, neighborhood graphs, and Ollivier-Ricci curvature

-As discussed above, the Laplace operator underlies random walks on graphs.
-In this section, we discuss the deep relationship between eigenvalues estimates for the Laplace operator $\Delta$ and random walks on the graph $G$ by using neighborhood graphs.
+In this section, we discuss the deep relationship between eigenvalues estimates for the Laplace operator $\Delta$ and random walks on the graph $G$.
+In particular, we recall the neighborhood graph method developed by Bauer-Jost \cite{BJ}.

 We first introduce the following notation.
 For a probability measure $\mu$, we denote